MarceauKa/entriestree.js/README.md

 ### Example data

 This kind of data looks familiar?
 This is the sample data used below.
+You'll find this [sample data](https://github.com/MarceauKa/entriestree.js/blob/master/fixtures/readmeCollection.js) in `fixtures/readmeCollection.js`.

 ```
 - {id: 1, ...}